 Students who receive a final academic grade that the student deems inaccurate or unjust have the right to appeal the academic decision.
 The Academic Appeal form will be used by students and staff to document the appeals process.
-The electronic version of the Academic Appeal form can be found at http://www.ntc.edu/current-students/policies.html#academic appeal
+The electronic version of the Academic Appeal form can be found on NTC's website.